Justice for Hope

 Please, I ask you to not be a part of such neglect, abuse, exploitation, and traumatization by way of silence.

-Dr. Karen Countryman-Roswurm is the Founder and Executive Director of the WSU Center for Combating Human Trafficking.
+Dr. (Karen) Irene Countryman-Roswurm is the Founder and Executive Director of the Center for Combating Human Trafficking.
 She has over 22 years of combined personal, direct practice, advocacy, and research expertise in the anti-trafficking movement.